Patte1808/MensaApp/README.md

-# germanmealbrowser
+# Mensa App

-A new Flutter project.
+This is a mensa app using Flutter and data from openmensa.org

 ## Getting Started